-The original building permit for 275-277 Beacon does not indicate the name of the architect, nor does the permit for 273 Beacon, built for Charles Freeland at about the same time.
-However, the permits for 279-281 Beacon, built for Charles W. Freeland in 1881, state that Peabody and Stearns was the architect of these houses, and it is reasonable to assume the earlier four – which are of the same design — also may have been designed by them (in his Houses of Boston’s Back Bay, Bainbridge Bunting indicates that all six houses were designed by Peabody and Stearns; he also states that they were built for G. W. Freeland, but the permits for 273, 275, 277, 279, and 281 Beacon confirm that the developer was Charles W. Freeland).
+The original building permit application for 271 Beacon has not been located.
+The building permit applications for 273 Beacon and for 275-277 Beacon, submitted in 1876, do not indicate the name of the architect.
+However, the permit applications for 279-281 Beacon, originally submitted in 1877, abandoned, and re-submitted in 1881, indicate that Peabody and Stearns was the architect of these houses, and it is reasonable to assume the earlier four – which are of the same design — also were designed by them (in his Houses of Boston’s Back Bay, Bainbridge Bunting indicates that all six houses were designed by Peabody and Stearns).

 277 Beacon was not listed in the 1876-1878 Blue Books, and was shown as “vacant” in the 1879-1881 Blue Books.

-By the 1881-1882 winter season, it was the home of John Goldthwait, a retired carpet merchant.
+On April 6, 1881, 277 Beacon was purchased from Charles Freeland by John Goldthwait, a carpet merchant.
 He previously had lived at 6 Chester Square, where his wife, Helen (Brown) Goldthwait, died in May of 1880.
-John Goldthwait is shown as the owner of 277 Beacon on the 1883, 1888, and 1895 Bromley maps.

 Living with him were his daughters, Elizabeth Brown Goldthwait and Helen Maria Goldthwait, and his son, Charles Brown Goldthwait.
 Charles Goldthwait was a salesman with Joel Goldthwait & Company, carpet merchants, which had succeeded John Goldthwait’s firm when he retired (Joel Goldthwait was John Goldthwait’s brother; he died in 1901).